 - Advanced manufacturing plays in packaging, testing, and thermal systems (such as SNPS, COHR, AMAT).

-This is the dawn of the Fourth Industrial Revolution, and it’s being built on American soil.
+This is the dawn of the Fourth Industrial Revolution; and it’s being built on American soil.

-And trust us when we say that we understand why a lot of people are afraid right now.
+Trust us when we say that we understand why a lot of people are afraid right now.

 But we also see the bigger picture coming into focus here.